 Digital Behaviour & Change in the East African Creatives Sector

-Working mainly with not-for-profit and social enterpise organisations or directly with creatives based in East Africa, the aim is to have an impact on growth and exposure.
-Be it, through training, consulting on digital strategies, creating assets for deepened understanding and promotion or developing a strong web presence.
-Whatever the product or service, it’s a strongly goal oriented approach, specifically tailored to the unique challenges of the developing creative sector in East Africa.
+Working mainly with not-for-profit and social enterprise organisations or directly with creatives based in East Africa, the aim is to have an impact on growth and exposure.
+Be it, through workshops, consulting, or creating assets; it’s a strongly impact oriented approach, specifically tailored to the unique challenges of the developing creative sector in East Africa.

-Digital strategy is becoming an increasingly valuable offering in East Africa, it’s about leveraging all your digital touch points with your audiences to align with your business goals.
-In the creative sector this can be a really powerful tool, because it values identity (brand values) alongside objectives – for artists/creative organisations it’s just as much about getting known (improving reach) as moving product.
-Shifting the focus from social media reactivenss to proactive thoughtful approaches to bring real engagement.
+Digital strategy is becoming an increasingly valuable offering in East Africa; it’s about leveraging all the digital touch points with audiences, to align with business goals.
+In the creative sector this can be a powerful tool, because it values identity (brand) alongside objectives – for artists/creative organisations it’s just as much about getting known (improving reach) as moving product.
+Shifting the focus from social media reactiveness to proactive thoughtful approaches to bring real engagement and exposure.

 “The digital strategy Jude put together for Santuri at Sondeka festival in 2015 added a dimension to our project that we could hardly have imagined.
 Not only did we reach more people than we could have hoped for, but her work engaged both artists, staff and audiences in a profound way.
 We are still reaping the benefits of her work from last September.” – David Tinning, Co-founder of Santuri East Africa